MubarakHAlketbi/hoarder_client/prd.md

-# Product Requirements Document: Hoarder GUI
+# Product Requirements Document: Hoarder Client

 ## 1. Introduction

 ### 1.1.
 Purpose

-This document outlines the product requirements for the Hoarder GUI application, a cross-platform desktop client for the Hoarder bookmark management service.
-The Hoarder GUI aims to provide a user-friendly and performant interface for managing bookmarks, offering an alternative to the existing web interface.
+This document outlines the product requirements for the Hoarder Client application, a cross-platform desktop client for the Hoarder bookmark management service.
+The Hoarder Client aims to provide a user-friendly and performant interface for managing bookmarks, offering an alternative to the existing web interface.

 ### 1.2.
 App Overview

--   **Name:** Hoarder GUI
+-   **Name:** Hoarder Client
 -   **Description:** A cross-platform desktop application for managing bookmarks using the Hoarder API.
 -   **Tagline:** Your powerful and efficient desktop bookmark manager.

 ## 2. Target Audience

-The primary users of the Hoarder GUI are individuals who:
+The primary users of the Hoarder Client are individuals who:

 -   Have a large number of bookmarks.
 -   Use a bookmark manager to organize their bookmarks into lists.